jforrest602/projects/AD_Basics.md

 ![AD ninja](https://github.com/user-attachments/assets/5f0f9086-44a4-438f-a4ad-15fe0d29c0d4)

 This introductory guided lab was completed as part of the HTB [Introduction to Active Directory](https://academy.hackthebox.com/module/details/74) module which introduces AD basics.
 The goal of this lab was to demonstrate the skills needed to perform basic AD administrative tasks.
 In this case, through the Windows graphical user interface (GUI).

+Most, if not all, of the tasks performed in this demonstration can also be performed via the command line/PowerShell.

 ## What's the scenario?
 ![image](https://github.com/user-attachments/assets/ca863dbf-3300-4b95-8e7e-526763d71629)